Luxembourg - a charming city of short ways

 This must be in the suitcase for a trip to Luxembourg City

-On the other hand, we see the modern buildings of the EU representations.
-These are located outside the old town and do not disturb the overall appearance of the city.
+On the other side we see the modern buildings of the EU representations.
+These are located outside the old town and do not disturb the overall image of the city.
 In the middle of the bridge is the entrance to the casemates.
 These are vaults that were built underground to defend the city.
-No wonder given the many ruling dynasties that have steered the fortunes of Luxembourg in the course of its history.
-Before that, signs in the national languages - Luxembourgish, German and French - indicate that the city is a World Heritage Site.
-Luxembourg is definitely worth a visit!

 Fun fact: Manhole cover stories from Luxembourg introduces DieReiseEule.